kikibeekman/PFS---Home-Assignment/README.md

 PROJECT\
 This project aims to visualize the fMRI data associated with a specific cognitive concept (e.g. episodic memory) or clinically relevant term (e.g. depression).
 It does so by plotting the functional data acquired from Neurosynth over the anatomical map of the brain.
-Additionally, a histogram is created that shows the distribution of the positive values within the functional data of the chosen concept (in this case mental imagery).
+Additionally, a histogram is created that shows the distribution of the positive values within the functional data of the chosen concept.
+For this project, the concept of mental imagery was chosen.

 TABLE OF CONTENTS